A Tool (and Tips) to Turn Numbers into Text

 A Few Tips

-- Note the hyphen in "thirty-four" above.
+- Note the hyphen (or the minus sign) in "thirty-four" above.
 It is technically correct to hyphenate some numbers, but merchants don’t care when you’re writing a check.

 - Avoid informal ways of saying things.
 Write "one thousand two hundred" instead of "twelve hundred"